 If you’re looking to save money, then I’m going to go out on a limb and guess that you’d like to be financially fit—that you’re sold on the notion that having some money in the bank is a good idea, and that life is less stressful when you don’t have to worry about having enough.
 Well, that’s all true, and the way to whip your finances into shape is through deliberate action.

 The problem with rounding apps is that they shuffle your money around while you’re not looking.
 Even though saving is a good idea, removing yourself from the decision to save isn’t.
 The key to financial success is to Give Every Dollar A Job, and that requires you to decide exactly what each of your dollars should do before you spend (or save) them.

 And, think about it.
 Once you’ve established your goals and planned exactly how your dollars can help you achieve them, do you want an app moving things around on you?
 You might actually need all of the dollars that you budgeted for groceries because you already stashed as much as possible into your savings for the month.

 Maybe rounding apps appeal to you because you just love to spend money?
 If automation seems like the best solution to your non-existent savings, then consider that these apps might have the opposite effect than intended.
 It’s easier to justify splurges if you feel good about saving a little in the process—and I can’t stress the ‘little‘ enough, especially as it relates to the expense of your purchase!

 You don’t have to fool yourself into being a saver.
-Just like losing weight or learning Mandarin, saving is totally doable—you just have to commit.
-It’s not sexy, but commitment is a proven method for going from skint to flush.
-A solid method can help, here, too.
+Just like building a new habit or learning Mandarin, saving is totally doable—you just have to commit.

 Especially if you’re still living paycheck to paycheck, consider the impact that unsupervised money-moving may have on your balance.
 The cents you save probably won’t make up for the cost of an overdraft charge if you accidentally spend more than you have in your account.